 Take the kids out to the ballgame!
-New Jersey is home to several Minor League Baseball teams that have players who are fun to watch, seats that are closer to the field and lots of activities for the kids.
-There are all of the amenities of a Major League game, like autographs and stadium treats.
+New Jersey is home to several Minor League Baseball stadiums, where the seats are closer to the field and there are lots of activities for the kids, along with autographs and stadium treats.
 You may even get to see your favorite pros when they move down a division as they are rehabbing.
 Consider a season ticket plan, or even a group outing with your kid’s scout troop or for a birthday party.
-The teams also have special themed and promotional nights planned, plus fireworks throughout the summer.
-Buy some peanuts and Cracker Jacks and head to the field!
+The teams also have special-themed and promotional nights planned, plus fireworks throughout the summer.
+Buy yourself some peanuts and Cracker Jacks and head out to see a ballgame!

 Jersey Shore Blue Claws